-Worth Talking About is a website from the NHS providing information, advice and guidance for young people aged 12-18 on sexuality and sexual health.
+Live Well on the NHS website provides information, advice and guidance for young people aged 12-18 on sexuality and sexual health.
 Issues dealt with include contraception, pregnancy, family planning clinics, sexually transmitted diseases, peer pressure and relationships.

 Rise Above – New website from Public Health England for secondary aged young people where they can find inspiring and useful stories, videos, games and advice.
 It includes issues around drug and alcohol use, relationships and sex education, body image, emotional health and wellbeing.

 The Home Office ‘This is Abuse’ website has been updated to include more information for teenagers who are worried about abusive relationships.

 ‘Wud U’ is a free app developed by Barnados and Microsoft aimed at teaching young people about the dangers of child exploitation.

 The Stonewall website contains information and resources about their campaign to tackle and prevent homophobic bullying in schools and colleges.
 It has a ‘Youth’ section where issues affecting lesbian, gay, bisexual and transgender people are explored.

 Fflag (Families and Friends of Lesbians and Gays) is a registered charity which offers helplines and regular meetings for parents and their gay, lesbian or bisexual sons and daughters.
 It provides a network of local parents’ self-help groups and telephone contacts for advice, information and a listening service.
 It also assists people who wish to tell their parents they are lesbian or gay.

 Helpline: 0845 652 0311